cmagagna/ArduinoCC3000/README.md

 Arduino you will need a level shifter to convert these signals to 3.3V so you don't blow up the module.

 You'll need to shift the pins for WLAN_CS, MOSI, SCK, and WLAN_EN.
-The other 2 pins (WLAN_IRQ and MISO) can be connected directly because they're input pins for the Arduino, and the Arduino can read 3.3V signals directly.
+MISO can be connected directly because it's an input pin for the Arduino and the Arduino can read 3.3V signals directly.
+For WLAN_IRQ use a pullup resistor of 10K to 100K Ohm -- one leg to the Arduino input pin + CC3000 SPI_IRQ pin, the other leg to +3.3V.

 You can use a level shifter chip like the 74LVC245 or TXB0104 or you can use a pair of resistors to make a voltage divider like this:

-Arduino pin -----> 560 Ohm -----> 1K Ohm -----> GND
+Arduino pin -----> 560 Ohm --+--> 1K Ohm -----> GND
                              |
                              |
                              +---> CC3000 pin